aenarete/KiteControllers.jl/README.md

 steering, parking etc.

 ## Hints for developers/ contributors
-If you want to modify this package, create a fork on github and checkout the fork using git.
+If you want to modify this package, create a fork on github and checkout the fork using Git.
 Then create a system image of all the packages, used by Kitecontrollers itself and the examples by running the script `bin/create_sysimage --update`.
 If you are on Windows make sure you have git-bash installed because this is a bash script.
-You can then launch julia with the command `bin/run_julia` which is fast.
+You can then launch Julia with the command `bin/run_julia` which is fast.
 Try to run the test scripts from the folder test to understand what they are doing.
 Now you can modify the source code according to your needs, restart Julia, run the relevant test script again and see the effect.